javierbyte/react-statevalidator/README.md

 # React State Validator

 This is a state validator inspired in the React `propTypes` style.
-Everything is valid until proven unvalid.

 # Installation